LDiazN/pphd8extract/README.md

    2. `cargo build --release --bin cli` for the command line executable
 4. In any case, the output executable will be in `target/release`, you can rename them as you want

-Note that I have only tested this program on Windows, it might not work in Mac or Linux,
+Note that I have only tested this program on Windows, it might not work in Mac or Linux.

 # Usage
 ## UI